DAT-tool/developer-automation-tool/README.md

 - you need one file:
   - play.ts: a play script that run your commands on typescript
 - and you have many libraries and other scripts than can play them!
+- you can also run a play script from git like `dat pg -n install-docker -a i`

 ## Authors